-People enter this Kingdom when they surrender their lives to Christ.
-They are then called and empowered by the Spirit to display this same character in all that they do.
+People enter this Kingdom when they surrender their lives to the lordship of Christ.
+They are then called and empowered by the Spirit to display character of Jesus in all that they do.
 In Matthew 6, when Jesus taught us how to pray, he says it simply: “Your Kingdom come, Your will be done.”
 The Kingdom is God’s will being done.

 John the Baptist proclaimed, “Repent, for the kingdom of heaven has come near.”
 He did not say, “The kingdom is 2,000 years away,” or, “The kingdom is being delayed indefinitely.”
 Yet many popular Bible teachers and commentaries hold that the Kingdom is entirely in the future.